PLL Brought Back This Character & It Might Break Our Hearts

 8. Did Mrs. Hastings (Lesley Fera) really think calling Spencer's birth mother "clinically insane" was the best way to tell Spencer she was adopted?
 I can think of a few ways with a bit more eloquence, Veronica.

-9. YAS.
+9. Yaaass.
 Peter Hastings (Nolan North) had an affair with BOTH Jessica and Mary Drake?!
 This is the kind of soap opera dream I always hoped this show would go after.

 10. Veronica stayed with Peter after he cheated on her with two different women and used the "Oh, well they are twins, so I thought they were same person" line?